PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/zones/zones-listing.md

 2. Zone

-It's possible to search and sort by a zone.
+It's possible to sort by zone asc or desc and search by zone.

 3. Enabled